karocean9/JavaScript/README.md

 3. Create a function that takes a string of lowercase characters and returns that string reversed and in upper case.
 Example: reverseCapitalize("abc") ➞ "CBA"

+# Re-Form the Word

+4. A word has been split into a left part and a right part.
+Re-form the word by adding both halves together, changing the first character to an uppercase letter.
+Example: getWord("seas", "onal") ➞ "Seasonal"